Issyk-Kul: Fish

+Birds

+The lake supports large numbers of wintering waterfowl as well as waders and passerines on passage migration.
+Both the western and eastern ends of the lake have been recognised as Important Bird Areas (IBAs) by BirdLife International.

 Dead Lake

-There is a small lake below the water level of Issyk Kul at the south west side of the lake.
-This lake is called the dead lake (also Tyz köl in Kyrgyz) due to its very high saline content and swimming in the Issyk Kul dead lake is a very different experience from less salty water.
+There is a small lake below the water level of Issyk Kul at the south-west side of the lake.
+This lake is called Tyz köl (salt lake) in Kyrgyz due to its very high saline content and swimming in the Issyk Kul salt lake is a very different experience from less salty water.
 The lake receives its water from small cold springs at the beach which lead the cold, less heavy water to the top of the lake and often the salty, heavy water below is oddly more warm than the water on the surface.

-Creation legend

-In pre-Islamic legend, the king of the Ossounes had donkey's ears.
-He would hide them, and had his barbers killed to hide his secret.
-One barber yelled the secret into a well, but he did not cover the well afterwards.
-As a result, the well water rose and flooded the kingdom.
-The kingdom is today under the waters of Issyk-Kul.
-According to the legend, this is how the lake was formed.
-Other legends say that four drowned cities lie at the bottom of the lake.
-Archaeological finds indicating the presence of man-made structures have been made in shallow waters of the lake.

 Russian Navy test site

 During the Soviet period, the Soviet Navy operated an extensive facility at the lake's east end, where submarine and torpedo technology was evaluated.
 In March 2008, Kyrgyz newspapers reported that 866 ha around the Karabulan Peninsula on the lake would be leased for an indefinite period to the Russian Navy, which is planning to establish new naval testing facilities as part of the 2007 bilateral Agreement on Friendship, Cooperation, Mutual Help, and Protection of Secret Materials.
 The Russian military will pay $4.5 million annually to lease the area.
-India also plans to invest in the facility to test all types of torpedoes such as heavy weight torpedoes and those that have thermal navigation system.
-Another advantage that works for the testing center is that the torpedoes fired can also be recovered allowing scientists to make physical verification of a torpedo structure for further study.
+India, in 2011, announced plans to invest in the facility to test various types of torpedoes.
 India is also planning to use the torpedo test facility to test the autonomous underwater vehicle being developed by NSTL.
 For this, India has proposed to engage local companies with know-how in torpedo technology to further co-develop the facility.